amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 mongod
 ```

-Keep mongo running in a terminal window and while in the folder `todoApp` type `node` to enter in the node CLI.
+Keep mongo running in a terminal window and while in the folder `todoApp` type `node` to enter the node CLI.
 Then:

 ```javascript
 // Load mongoose package